 |Deputy Head Academic (DP) – Camelia Constantinescu

 Camelia Constantinescu is from Romania.
 She is a linguist and a teacher, and has taught English, French and Theory of Knowledge.
 In her role as Deputy Head Academic/ IBDP coordinator, she is responsible for overseeing the implementation and delivery of the Diploma Programme.
 She maintains communication between the school and the IB and is responsible for all aspects of course administration and examinations.

 |Deputy Head Academic (CP) – Dr Alma Trumic

 Alma Trumic is from Croatia and has been working at The International School of The Hague since 2007.
 She is a Physics teacher and has taught Physics and Mathematics.
 In her role as Deputy Head Academic/IBCP coordinator, she is responsible for overseeing the implementation and delivery of the Career-related Programme.

 Primary Senior Leadership consists of:

-Assistant Principal Reception and Year 1 - Ingrid McKenna
+Assistant Principal Reception to Year 2 - Ingrid McKenna

 Ms McKenna originates from the Netherlands but was trained as a teacher in the UK, and taught there for several years before returning to the Netherlands and teaching at our sister school Haagsche Schoolvereeniging before joining us in 2005.

-Assistant Principal Year 2, 3 and 4 - Sue Tee
+Assistant Principal Year 3 to Year 6 - Sue Tee

 Ms Tee is from the UK, she has been working in International Schools in Hong Kong for the past 16 years as well as having taught in the UK.